 Motivating students is certainly a stimulating and challenging task that is always present in teaching activities.
-Many factors are involved, such as non-stimulating subjects, knowledge transmitted essentially by oral expositions, student motivation, the teacher-student relationship, student and teacher social problems and others.
-There can certainly be other problems related to the teaching methodologies.
-Teaching engineering design is a much-demanded subject and the majority of the teachers consider it as a classical subject that follows very traditional teaching methodologies.
+Many factors are involved, such as non-stimulating subjects, knowledge transmitted essentially by oral expositions, student motivation, the teacher-student relationship, student and teacher social problems, and others.
+Certainly, there can be other problems related to the teaching methodologies.
+Teaching engineering design is a much-demanded subject and the majority of the teachers consider it a classical subject that follows very traditional teaching methodologies.

 The use of ICT in teaching engineering design has promoted an enriched methodology with promising learning outcomes.
-The project-centred teaching model provides opportunities to captivate students for knowledge acquisition and cultivate the team spirit.
+The project-centred teaching model gives opportunities to captivate students for knowledge acquisition and to cultivate team spirit.
 As stated in research reports from the British Educational Communications and Technology Agency (BECTA), teamwork is emphasised as a decisive factor for effective use of ICT.
 The introduction of small-scale projects intended to help students meet the following objectives:

-- Minimise the gap between what is normally taught at academia and what the new professional encounters in the real working environment; - Promote individual capacities for the analysis and critical interpretation of case studies; - Develop scientific thinking and technical competencies to resolve engineering and industrial design problems; - Develop innovative and creative attitudes; - Develop and stimulate co-operative and responsible attitudes.
+- Minimise the gap between what is normally taught at academia and what the new professional encounters in the real working environment. - Promote individual capacities for the analysis and critical interpretation of case studies. - Develop scientific thinking and technical competencies to resolve engineering and industrial design problems. - Develop innovative and creative attitudes. - Develop and stimulate co-operative and responsible attitudes.

-The design project makes the students run through a (simplified) design process of six phases: problem analysis, product design specifications, concept solutions, evaluation of the concept solutions and selection of the best concept, detail design, and preparation for manufacture [19].
-Even though the course is taught to the first year students, it was found that case studies and small scale projects offer a new spirit in teaching engineering design.
+The design project makes the students run through a (simplified) design process of six phases: problem analysis; product design specifications; concept solutions; evaluation of the concept solutions and selection of the best concept; detail design; and preparation for manufacture [19].
+Even though the course is taught to the first year students, it was found that case studies and small-scale projects offer a new spirit in teaching engineering design.
 Students were excited to contribute with very innovative solutions.
-The key-point is the fact that any solution given to a particular problem is correct, if the design follows the theory that has been taught.
-In this way, creative thinking through the originality was encouraged.
+The key point is that any solution given to a particular problem is correct, if the design follows the theory that has been taught.
+In this way, creative thinking through originality was encouraged.
 Another important competency of an engineer is the ability to work in a team.
-The teams consisted of five to seven students that are formed randomly.
+The teams consisted of between five and seven students and were formed randomly.
 Each team was given a simple engineering design problem that took into account the limited technological background of the students, provided the stage of their study.
 Students were trained how to run team meetings in order to achieve their goals.
 At the end of the year, each team was obliged to present their project.